 Signing & Capabilities -> Signing uncheck Automatically manage signing for both Debug and Release

 Signing & Capabilities -> Provisioning Profile choose the appropriate profile created by Fastlane Match (for example,

 match adhoc com.circleci.helloworld)

 On CircleCI, Fastlane Match will need to be run every time you build and sign your app.
 The easiest way to do this is to add the

 match action to the lane which builds your app.

 # fastlane/Fastfile default_platform :ios platform :ios do before_all do setup_circle_ci end desc "Build and run tests" lane :test do scan end desc "Ad-hoc build" lane :adhoc do match(type: "adhoc") gym(export_method: "ad-hoc") end ... end

-To enable Fastlane Match to download the certificates and the keys from GitHub, it is necessary to add a user key with access to both the project repo and the certificates / keys repo to the CircleCI project.
+To enable Fastlane Match to download the certificates and the keys from GitHub, it is necessary to add a user key with access to both the project repository and the certificates / keys repository to the CircleCI project.